Xiaoyang-Rebecca/xiaoyang-rebecca.github.io/subpage/pd.md

 -----------

-We use reinforcement learning to design a route from the agent so that it could use the least steps to send all the blocks to drop-off cells.
-A basic Q learning method has deploit.
-We also designed a  visulization module to display the Q values in real-time.
+We use reinforcement learning to design a route from the agent to use the least steps to send all the blocks to drop-off cells.
+A primary Q learning method has deployed.
+We also designed a visualization module to display the Q values in real-time.

 <p align="center"><img src="../figures/pd.gif"  width="500" class="inline"/></p>